huggingface/blog/falcon2-11b.md

 # [Falcon2-11B LLM](#training)

 ### Training Data
 Falcon2-11B was trained on over 5,000B tokens of RefinedWeb, a high-quality filtered and deduplicated web dataset, enhanced with curated corpora.
-It followed a four stage training strategy.
-The first three stages were focused on increasing the context length, from to 2048 to 4096 and finally to 8192 tokens.
-The last stage aimed to further enhance performance using only high quality data.
+It followed a four-stage training strategy.
+The first three stages were focused on increasing the context length, from 2048 to 4096 and finally to 8192 tokens.
+The last stage aimed to further enhance performance using only high-quality data.

 Overall, the data sources included RefinedWeb-English, Refined Web-Europe (*cs*, *de*, *es*, *fr*, *it*, *nl*, *pl*, *pt*, *ro*, *sv*), high quality technical data, code data, and conversational data extracted from public sources.